itmoon7/onconpc/README.md

 1. **Accessing AACR GENIE Data**: Begin by obtaining the AACR GENIE data as described in their [Data Guide](https://www.aacr.org/wp-content/uploads/2023/09/14.0-data_guide.pdf).

 2. **Preparing Mutataion Signature features**:
-   - Execute `codes/deconstructSigs_trinucs_data.R` with `data_mutations_extended.txt`.
-This step is crucial for processing SNVs in tri-nucleotide contexts, essential for prepraring mutation signature features.
    - The pre-processing code then uses weight matrices from the [COSMIC Sanger Signatures](https://cancer.sanger.ac.uk/signatures/sbs/) to generate continuous values for mutation signatures.

 3. **Setting up Data Directories**: In the `load_genie_data()` of `process_features.py` script, specify directories for the AACR GENIE data files.